 Some forms of less vigorous exercise may well be helpful, even immediately before bed.
 For example, yoga has been shown in research to improve sleep, and tai-chi or stretching sessions are often recommended as positive activities to do before going to bed.

 This is because they can help decrease arousal, clear the mind and relax.
 Not so much that they tire you out in the way that aerobic exercise does.

 Having said that, the level of appropriate activity is arguably relative to the individual.
 Researchers have shown that daily yoga can improve both the sleep quality and quality of life in the elderly, for example.

 Exercise is generally good for you in many ways, that much is clear.
 And there is mounting evidence that exercise can help some people sleep better.
-It’s important to note that sleep researchers, such as those in the USA study, point out that much still remains to be understood.
+It’s important to note that sleep researchers point out that much still remains to be understood.